WebThingsIO/zigbee-adapter/Overview.md

 ## Overview

-Zigbee devices each have a uniqye 64-bit ID, which is used by the adapter to identify devices.
-Once a network is setup, each devices gets dynamically assigned a 16-bit network address.
+Zigbee devices each have a unique 64-bit ID, which is used by the adapter to identify devices.
+Once a network is setup, each device gets dynamically assigned a 16-bit network address.
 This 16-bit network address is what's used for sending/receiving packets.
 The 16-bit address can change over time.